Densentrated/bad-linux-tools/README.md

 # bad-linux-tools
- A collection of alternatve linux commands with questionalble implementations
+ A collection of alternatve linux commands with questionalble extra features